-Work experience for Microcomputer Support Specialist students.
-Students will work at the CTEC Help Desk.
-Days and times are arranged to meet the students' scheduling needs.
-Students earning the MCSS degree or MCSS certification are required to sign up for at least 3 credits and will be expected to work 3 hours per week at the Help Desk.
-Prerequisite: A grade of "C" or better in CTEC 104, or consent of Instructional Unit.
+Work experience for Computer Support Specialist students.
+Students will work at the Student run CTEC Help Desk.
+Days and times are arranged to meet both student schedules and the help desk mission.
+Students earning the

+CSS degree or CSS certification are required to sign up for at least 2 credits and will be expected to work 3 hours per week per credit at the Student Help Desk.
+Other course work outside of Help Desk shifts will be required.
+Prerequisite: A grade of "C"or better in CTEC 104 or consent of Instructional Unit.
 [GE]